Intensive outpatient · IOP

 | Step-down path | Often transitions to outpatient | May step up to IOP if symptoms worsen |

-Answers about emergency care, crisis lines, and when virtual IOP or outpatient treatment is appropriate — not a substitute for professional assessment.
+Straight answers about teen mental health care, programs, and insurance — not a substitute for professional assessment.

 Yes.
 Many families start outpatient; if symptoms don't improve or safety concerns increase, clinicians may recommend IOP.